Summer Solstice - the Longest Day - Litha - Midsummer.

 Stillness

-However you celebrate, with family, or on your own, be like the Sun and take some time to pause and find that stillness within.
+I hope I've given you some ideas on celebrating the Summer Solstice - if you have signed up to my newsletter there will also be some ritual ideas to do as well, but however you celebrate, with family, or on your own, be like the Sun, take some time to pause and find that stillness within.

 We are all so busy “doing” all the things, that we forget to just stop, savour the moment, be present.
 The solstices give us the opportunity to do that.